 Some 10″ mattresses that utilize advanced foams, an extra thick comfort layer, or other design specs that improve deep compression support can allow them to function well for heavier sleepers as well (depending on your firmness preferences and sleeping position).
 However, as a general rule it’s best to find a mattress with a thicker profile as it will more likely be able to offer consistent support and deep compression support.
 Deep compression support and the need for a thicker profile mattress only becomes more and more of an issue the heavier you are.

 The firmness level of your new mattress should be determined by what type of sleeper you are.
-If you haven’t already, be sure to check out my mattress firmness guide.
-This informational guide will walk you through the steps of identifying the correct firmness for you.
 Most heavier sleepers tend to require and prefer a mattress on the medium to medium firm side (around a 4-7 on the firmness scale).

 As a general rule, if you’re over 110kg you’ll experience 1-2″ of additional sinkage(varies by mattress and body type).

 To ensure the best mattress for heavier, larger, and/or overweight people, be sure to consider the edge support as well.
 Mattresses are mostly used for sleeping at night, but your bed can play a lot of roles during the day.
 If you frequently find yourself sitting on the edge of your bed throughout the day, edge support will be that much more important.
 Edge support can also be important for amorous activities.